oracle-devrel/technology-engineering/security/security-design/shared-assets/kms-backup/README.md

 Owner: Inge Os

-OCI Vault supports several types of keys, two HSM based, and software based.
+OCI Vault supports several types of keys: HSM-based and software-based.

-Most services in Oracle OCI with encryption offers two types of encryption key management, Oracle Managed keys or Customer Managed keys.
+Most services in Oracle OCI with encryption offer two types of encryption key management, Oracle-managed keys or Customer-managed keys.

 Some common main requirements most often seen in various cyber security frameworks typically are:
 -	Separation of Duty, key administration is separated from service management.
 Typical for Oracle Databases with Transparent Data Encryption the DBA function does not have access to manage the keys, only to read and use them.
 -	The Master key shall not be stored in any filesystem shared with the encrypted resource.
-Again, for using the Oracle Database with TDE as an example, the default key management with TDE is to use a Oracle Wallet stored in the same filesystem as the Oracle software installation.
+Again, for using the Oracle Database with TDE as an example, the default key management with TDE is to use an Oracle Wallet stored in the same filesystem as the Oracle software installation.
-To meet these requirements and to have a robust operations model for key management, Oracle offers Oracle Key Vault.
+-	To meet these requirements and to have a robust operations model for key management, Oracle offers Oracle Key Vault.

-Oracle key Vault offers two main categories of key management:
+Oracle Key Vault offers two main categories of key management:
-   HSM based, with a FIPS compliant Hardware Security Module
+- HSM-based, with a FIPS compliant Hardware Security Module
-   Software Based, where the key is not stored in a HSM, but still protected with the strong tenant isolation and ops isolation that is the cornerstone of Oracle OCI.
+- Software-based, where the key is not stored in an HSM, but still protected with the strong tenant isolation and ops isolation that is the cornerstone of Oracle OCI.

-The main difference between HSM based Vaults and Software based is that the HSM based prohibits explicit export of the master key.
-HSM based key storage offers HA and DR, including cross region replication, slightly dependent of the type of HSM service deployed.
+The main difference between HSM-based Vaults and Software-based is that the HSM-based prohibits explicit export of the master key.
+HSM-based key storage offers HA and DR, including cross-region replication, slightly dependent on the type of HSM service deployed.

-Software based Key Vault do not offer cross region replication.
+Software-based Key Vault does not offer cross-region replication.
-The main purpose of this asset is to provide an example python script that demonstrates usage of the Python KMS SDK, an example of OCI Vault software key backup/restore between two regions.
+The main purpose of this asset is to provide an example Python script that demonstrates the usage of the Python KMS SDK, an example of OCI Vault software key backup/restore between two regions.

 ## Prerequisites

-- The script may be run from the Cloud Shell, or from a linux/Windows environment
+- The script may be run from the Cloud Shell, or from a Linux/Windows environment
 - Python 3.0
 - Create a virtual environment